LOVECon: Text-driven Training-Free Long Video Editing with ControlNet: Introduction

 \section{Introduction}

-Diffusion models have gained tremendous popularity in image generation~\citep{ho2022imagen,ramesh2022hierarchical,nichol2021glide}, with Stable Diffusion~\citep{rombach2022high} and Midjourney~\citep{Midjourney} as representative examples.
-They exhibit a remarkable ability to generate high-quality content and perform multimodal transformations.
-To further enhance the appeal and practicality of diffusion models, a natural idea is to extend them to create videos, which, yet, presents significant challenges, primarily arising from the increased complexity involved in modeling temporal information within videos and the need for a substantial number of annotated videos~\citep{ho2022video,he2022latent}.
+Diffusion models~\cite{ho2020denoising,nichol2021improved,song2020score} have emerged as a prominent type of generative models, finding applications in generative tasks such as audio generation~\cite{kong2020diffwave,chen2020wavegrad} and image inpainting~\cite{lugmayr2022repaint,avrahami2022blended,avrahami2023blended}.
+Among these tasks, text-to-image diffusion models, such as Stable Diffusion (SD)~\cite{rombach2022high,podell2023sdxl}, Midjourney~\cite{Midjourney}, and other similar works~\cite{nichol2021glide,saharia2022photorealistic,ramesh2022hierarchical}, have garnered significant attention and achieved unprecedented success due to their exceptional ability to generate content that surpasses human imagination.
+To further enhance the appeal and practicality of diffusion models, a natural idea is to extend them to create videos, which, yet, presents significant challenges, primarily arising from the increased complexity involved in modeling temporal information within videos and the need for a substantial number of annotated videos and computation resources~\cite{ho2022video,he2022latent}.

-Video editing is a simpler alternative to video generation and has seen notable advancements due to the introduction of pre-trained conditional diffusion models~\citep{wu2022tune,qi2023fatezero,ceylan2023pix2video,khachatryan2023text2video,zhao2023controlvideo}.
+Video editing is a simpler alternative to video generation and has seen notable advancements due to the introduction of pre-trained conditional diffusion models~\cite{wu2022tune,qi2023fatezero,ceylan2023pix2video,khachatryan2023text2video,zhao2023controlvideo}.
 Despite the lower efficacy compared to methods trained directly on numerous videos, these methods can still yield realistic editing outcomes respecting user requirements.
 Their training-free nature is particularly desirable in vast user-specific scenarios with limited data.